-- 3.16 The SFC will normally look to the Exchange Participant to ensure that excess positions are properly used and any resultant risks properly managed, as that is the regulated entity within the group.
+3.16 The SFC will normally look to the Exchange Participant to ensure that excess positions are properly used and any resultant risks properly managed, as that is the regulated entity within the group.
 Consequently, the SFC will expect a single entity within the group (normally the Exchange Participant, as that is the regulated entity) to carry the relevant positions.
 In other words, if any member within a group (including the Exchange Participant) is authorized to hold excess positions in a particular specified contract9, the SFC will normally expect all of such person's holdings in that contract (i.e. not just the excess positions) to be held through an account carried by the Exchange Participant.
-Additionally, if the group Exchange Participant is not a Clearing Participant (of a recognized clearing house), those positions must be carried through both the group Exchange Participant and a Clearing Participant (of a recognized clearing house) appointed by the group Exchange Participant.
-The following further points should be noted also - (1) Positions can be carried through any affiliate, but must be carried through the group Exchange Participant at the Exchange level.
-Hence, if an affiliate is not an Exchange Participant but the group wants the positions to be carried through that affiliate, then the positions must be carried through both the group Exchange Participant (at the Exchange level) and that affiliate. - (2) It is not necessary for execution (i.e. acquisitions and disposals) to be conducted through the group Exchange Participant.
-Accordingly, any execution broker may be used (including the group Exchange Participant). - (3) If the positions are to be carried through a Clearing Participant appointed by the group Exchange Participant, the Clearing Participant will need to seek authorization for excess positions by the SFC under Section 4F.
-Although Clearing Participants generally do not have discretion over clients' positions and can apply the prescribed limits separately to their own account and to each of their clients' accounts, if one of their clients is authorized and holding or controlling excess positions, the appointed Clearing Participant will therefore be holding excess positions for that authorized client.
-As a result, the
+Additionally, if the group Exchange Participant is not a clearing participant (of a recognized clearing house), positions must be carried through both the group Exchange Participant and a general clearing participant (of a recognized clearing house) appointed by the group Exchange Participant.
+The following further points should be noted also -